ReisenLOL/ReisenLOL/README.md

 # ABOUT
 You probably found me from discord.
 Or maybe you came here from my Rentry which is linked on my other places.
 Or maybe from Itch.
 I'd be surprised if someone came here from there.
-Anyway, if you're here, you're bored enough to be reading this whole about me.
+Anyway, if you're here, you're bored enough to be reading this whole text about me.
 This design is sorta stolen from a cool guy, sorry.
 I'll probably move all of this to a personal site once I learn web dev.
 ### Properties
 - Unity Game Developer
   - Writes the worlds most okayest C# code